LoRA Fine-Tuning: Cut GPU Memory 10x, Keep Quality (2026)

 lora_config = LoraConfig(

-target_modules=[ # which layers to add LoRA to
+target_modules=[ # apply LoRA to these weight matrices

 "q_proj", "k_proj", "v_proj", "o_proj",